miklevin/MikeLev.in/_posts/2025-04-04-colab-vs-local-jupyter.md

 what's on my mind and articulate a prompt for research, then have one of the deep research tools go to town on it.
-Currently, I'm using Gemini for both parts, and in a completely meta twist, comparing tools that have Gemini built in against local LLM alternatives, haha!
+Currently, I'm using Gemini for both parts, and in a completely meta twist, comparing tools that have Gemini built in against local LLM alternatives, ahaha!

 ### Observations on Self-Referential Research Results (Cited Again!)